Arena’s new event 'The Importance of Healthcare Catering' takes place at the Sofitel London St. James on Thursday 5th March 2026.

 | 12.00 noon | Guests Depart |

-Our speakers confirmed to date are:-
+Our speakers are:-

 Philip Shelley, Senior Operational & Policy Manager – Soft FM, National Lead for Food, NHS England